Mixed motivic sheaves (and weights for them) exist if 'ordinary' mixed motives do: Supplements

-Let a nice $t_l$ exist over $S$.
+Assume that a nice $t_l$ exists over $S$.
 Then $K_0(\dmcs)$ is a free abelian group with a basis indexed by isomorphism classes of indecomposable objects of $\mmm(K_i)$ for $K_i$ running through all elements of $\sss$, $m$ running through all integers.

 \end{coro}

 \begin{proof} By Proposition 1.2.6 of \cite{btrans}, $K_0(\dmcs)$ is a free abelian group with a basis indexed by isomorphism classes of indecomposable objects of $\mmm(S)$ (for $m$ running through all integers).
 Now the result follows from Proposition \ref{pdecomp} easily. \end{proof}